Artoria2e5/gpuowl/README.md

 ## Pre-built binaries

-You can get pre-built binaries from the "Actions" tab on GitHub.
-Click the commit you want and go to section "Artifacts".
+You can get pre-built binaries from [nightly.link](https://nightly.link/preda/gpuowl/workflows/ci/master).
+This is identical to going to the "Actions" tab on GitHub, choosing the latest commit, then to section "Artifacts".

 ## Use